Relational Quadrilateralland. I. The Classical Theory: Positions, relative positions and Jacobi vectors

-Note: I emphasize that it is the constellation and not the tree, cluster-label or the shape made by joining the dots that is relational; moreover, we shall see that the choice of tree and of cluster label can have particular {\sl contextual} meaning as regards the regime of study or the propositions being addressed.
-E.g. if the three particles are the Sun, Earth and Moon, then there is particular significance to having the apex be the Sun (as the Earth and Moon base pair are far more localized) or the Moon (as it is considerably lighter and therefore amenable to treatment as a perturbation).
-E.g. H-coordinates are particularly suited to the study of two pairs of binary stars/diatomics/H atoms, whilst K-coordinates are suited to a binary/diatomic/H atom alongside two single bodies/to emphasizing a triple particle subsystem within.
+N.B. it is the constellation and not the tree, cluster-label or the shape made by joining the dots that is the genuinely relational concept.
+Contrast with Bookstein's distinct shape geometry \cite{Bookstein}.
+This gives material significance to the plane figures themselves -- a kind of non-total crushability -- whereas relational mechanics considers the constellation of points to be the primary entity.
+And yet, the choice of tree and of cluster label can have some particular {\sl contextual} meaning as regards the regime of study or the propositions being addressed.
+E.g. if the three particles are the Sun, Earth and Moon of Celestial Mechanics, then there is particular significance to having the apex particle be 1) the Sun.
+This is because the Earth and Moon base pair are far more localized.
+2) The Moon, because it is considerably lighter and therefore amenable to treatment as a perturbation.
+E.g. H-coordinates are particularly suited to the study of two pairs of binaries/diatomics.
+On the other hand, K-coordinates are suited to a single binary/diatomic alongside two single bodies, emphasizing a triple particle subsystem within. (`Binary' and `diatomic' are, respectively, Celestial Mechanics and Molecular Physics terminology).